vignettes/articles/Attaching_SC.Rmd

 scale_color_manual(values=rev(colorblind_vector[c(1,3,5,7)]))

-the frequency of the clone, we can set proportion =
+frequency of the clone, we can set proportion = FALSE and will need to

 scRep_example <- combineExpression(combined.TCR,